shaun92168/Project/README.md

+# Quicklists
-# Project
+# Projects 2910

+This is a web application that we are creating for Projects Course 2910 in the CIT program at BCIt.
+It will help users to create lists for future purchases
+Implements mongodb and is programmed in Node JS, html, css.
-This is our main/live repositry
+This is our main/live repository

 Dependencies:
 1. Install Node